EthereumCommonwealth/DexNS/README.md

 ## Interaction with DexNS

-To register or manage names you should call the [DexNS interface contract](https://github.com/EthereumCommonwealth/DexNS/blob/master/DexNS.sol) contract (0x5e9b151eb9742c20679e1d96e5c3633678cab724).
+To register or manage names you should call the [DexNS frontend contract](https://github.com/EthereumCommonwealth/DexNS/blob/master/DexNS_Frontend.sol) contract (0x5e9b151eb9742c20679e1d96e5c3633678cab724).

 To interact with the contents of already registered names, you should call [DexNS state storage contract](https://github.com/EthereumCommonwealth/DexNS/blob/master/DexNS_Storage.sol) (0x429611c633806a03447391026a538a022e1e2731).